9 changes to make in your 30s that will set you up for lifelong success

+Many people spend their 20s getting some unhealthy behaviours out of their system — like sleeping until 2 p.m. on Saturdays and spending all their disposable cash on new kicks.

-It’s ok to mess around during your 20s.
-But your 30s are the ideal time to cement the habits that will help you achieve personal and professional fulfillment for the rest of your life.
+But your 30s are an ideal time to cement the habits that will help you achieve personal and professional fulfillment for the rest of your life.

+To give you a head start, we sifted through recent Quora threads on this critical life transition and highlighted the most compelling responses.

-From your health, to your money, to your relationships, here are 9 lifestyle tweaks you can make to lay the foundation for lifelong success.
+Here are 10 lifestyle tweaks you can make in your 30s to lay the foundation for lifelong success.

+'If you are content with what you have, you will have a happier life,' says Robert Walker.

+It's really about gratitude: Research suggests that appreciating what you have can increase happiness and decrease negative feelings.
+Perhaps that's why Oprah Winfrey kept a daily gratitude journal for years.

 Business Insider Emails & Alerts